sidneifjr/Brothers/README.md

 # Brothers 2.0

-Recreation of a project from back in the day, its objetive is a hip-hop focused one-page website, both old-school/new-school, with a dynamic design, sofisticated and differentiated.
-At the moment, it's being rewriteen without Bootstrap.
+Recreation of a project from back in the day, its objetive is a hip-hop focused one-page website, old-school/new-school, with a dynamic design, sofisticated and differentiated.

-As a work in progress, soon will be implemented:
+It has been 1 year since my last update.
+Now, sporting a lot more knowledge, I decided to remake this project from scratch, without use of Bootstrap.
+So, next update, the entire code will be overhauled.

+Future goals:

 - [x] Optimization
 - [x] Animations